NeoPhukubye/Kasi_Compass/README.md

 - A single running FastAPI service (`app/story_engine/api.py`) that wires the route data, geofence engine, and human-sourced content store together into one request path -- `GET /journey/position?lat=...&lon=...` returns the correct triggered waypoint *and* its human-reviewed story in one call, with no manual glue code between modules.
 - **End-to-end integration tests** (`backend/tests/test_integration.py`) that exercise this actual running app via `TestClient` -- real HTTP requests in, real JSON responses out -- including a test that confirms every returned story carries a human reviewer, not an AI attribution.
 - **Rider memories over HTTP** (`POST`/`GET /journey/memories`, `GET /journey/memories/nearby`) — new memories created by riders at a stop and relived by later travellers, geofence-unlockable at the exact spot they were left; validated end-to-end (unknown waypoint, blank text, malformed rider id, bad coordinates all 422).
-- **Stop discovery + live-telemetry geofence** (`GET /story-engine/stop/{id}`, `GET /story-engine/geofence/verify`, CLI in `backend/tools/stop_lookup.py`) — the Shosholoza corridor's narrative, heritage sites, stalls, and coordinates for every stop, plus proximity verification for a rider approaching a stop (default 100m radius).
+- **Stop discovery + live-telemetry geofence** (`GET /story-engine/stop/{id}`, `GET /story-engine/geofence/verify`, CLI in `backend/tools/stop_lookup.py`) — the Shosholoza corridor's narrative, heritage sites, stalls, and coordinates for every stop, plus proximity verification for a rider approaching a stop (default 100m radius) and the route-aware **Companion Mode Route Guide** (`POST /story-engine/ask`) that answers rider questions from the human-reviewed corpus (Gemini-rephrased only where a server-side key is set).
 - **Guardrail tests for the AI-assisted translation path** (`backend/tests/test_translation_tool.py`) — verifies the running API imports no AI SDK, that drafts can't be applied without human review, and that AI-looking reviewer names are rejected.
-- **89/89 tests passing** across all seven suites (story engine, content store, route, live share, memories, translation tool, integration).
+- **100/100 tests passing** across all eight suites (story engine, content store, route, live share, memories, translation tool, integration, guide).

 **Not yet reached (TRL 5+):**
 - No live GPS feed from an actual train -- Companion Mode is validated against known coordinates in this lab environment, not yet tested onboard a moving train.